 As against this, we have to record some encouraging facts which have occurred among the working class.
 The negotiations with the Transport Workers' Unions are signs of the times.
 They prove the soundness of our judgement as to the situation of the Amsterdam International, and we hope that the session of the R. I. L. U., which is to commence in a few days, and to which we extend our heartiest greetings, will make the best use of these new factors.
 Some other symptoms are characteristic of the new trend among the working class.
 We are informed by our Czecho-Slovakian comrades that the Central Organ of the Social democracy, one of the most reactionary parties of the Second International, has published a series of articles in favor of the United Front.
 It were really a miracle if such tendencies should not manifest themselves within the social democracy.
 Day by day, as the pressure of Fascism becomes stronger, these manifestations are bound to appear among the working class.
 We must fully appreciate these tendencies, and do our best to foster the idea of the United Struggle of the entire proletariat.
-This will bring into our ranks the whole of the working class and a large portion of the peasantry, and will accelerate the approach of the final struggle for power
+This will bring into our ranks the whole of the working class and a large portion of the peasantry, and will accelerate the approach of the final struggle

 For the first time we have a common feeling that the Communist International has become a militant organisation in practice, that we are right in saying that there is only one international world organisation of the proletariat, namely, the Communist International.
 For the aims of this world organisation we will fight, and we will conquer.

 (Loud applause.
-All the Delegates rose and sang the International that we have now disposed of all, or nearly all, the survivals of
+All the Delegates rose and sang the "International").